 Mr. Curious finds out that she can also contact the developing and project team of the Smart Altitude WebGIS through the Feedback and Contact buttons.
-Feedback is highly appreciated, so please send an email with suggestions on how to improve the WebGIS.
+Feedback is highly appreciated, so users are invited to send an email with suggestions on how to improve the WebGIS.